 Considering it can take quite a while for planning and implementing such a complex project, very little time remains before the imminent introduction of regulations in the EU and the USA.

 Each affected enterprise must plan and act well in advance if it wishes to be in a position to serialize products by the cut-off date.
 A lot of time can elapse from engaging in initial deliberations, performing process analyses, identifying suppliers, to converting and commissioning machinery, training staff and validation.

 The recommended first step entails assembling an inter-disciplinary project team, appointing a project leader, and establishing an information management platform.
 Serialization is a subject that concerns numerous departments from production and packaging design, to purchasing, quality, logistics and IT.

 Before the search for a suitable supplier can be initiated, sufficient time should be set aside for thoroughly analyzing the processes that exist inside the company.
 The outcomes will make it easier to instruct prospective software and hardware suppliers, and identify the best partner.
 Given that unforeseen challenges are likely to arise in any pilot project, some time should be reserved for contingencies as well.
 Consideration must also be given to the suppliers’ lead times.

 Bottlenecks can occur, for example, if careful plans are made and implemented for the production machinery and software, but not the IT hardware.
 Alongside other factors, process safe serialization depends on the availability of absolutely fail-safe and resilient servers.

 External business partners, such as packaging suppliers and service providers, as well as wholesalers, should also be integrated in the project because they may need to work with your serialized data as well.

-The amount of time to be scheduled for the individual phases depends to a large extent on the scope of the project, but in most cases more than a year is likely required.
+The amount of time to be scheduled for the individual phases depends on a large extent on the scope of the project, but in most cases more than a year is likely required.
 Implementing a serialization project – especially in the case of pilot lines – can sometimes take as long as 15 to 24 months.